 Skip to main content

-Today, September 4, FSPA honors the feast day of St. Rose of Viterbo.
+On Sept.
+4, the Franciscan Sisters of Perpetual Adoration, along with Franciscans worldwide, honor the feast day of St. Rose of Viterbo.

-In the small town of Viterbo, Italy, a young girl named Rose was born in 1233.
+In the small town of Viterbo, Italy, a young girl named Rose was born around the early 1230s.
 From a young age, Rose was drawn to the teachings of St. Francis of Assisi.
-She dedicated her life to prayer and helping others.
-By the time she was seventeen, Rose had become a beacon of hope in Viterbo, encouraging the people to stay loyal to the Church and resist Emperor Frederick II's forces.
+She dedicated her life to prayer and caring for those in need.
+By the time she was seventeen, Rose had become a beacon of hope in Viterbo, encouraging people to stay loyal to the Church and resist Emperor Frederick II's forces.
+Her commitment would lead her to seek a life within a religious community, the Poor Clares of Viterbo, founded by St. Clare of Assisi.

-Rose’s influence did not end with her death in 1251.
-In a book written by Franciscan Sisters of Perpetual Adoration Joan Weisenbeck and Marlene Weisenbeck, “Manna for a Wintery Earth The Story of Rose of Viterbo,” Joan and Marlene share, “Her life and death were prolific with miraculous events.
+Rose’s influence did not end with her death.
+In a book written by Franciscan Sisters of Perpetual Adoration, Joan Weisenbeck and Marlene Weisenbeck, “Manna for a Wintery Earth: The Story of Rose of Viterbo,” Joan and Marlene share, “Her life and death were prolific with miraculous events.
 Nearly 1200 miracles have been documented, having been attributed to the prayers and merits of St. Rose, the most recent being in 1985.”

-Prayer in honor of Saint Rose of Viterbo
+Prayer in honor of St. Rose of Viterbo

 Rose was a lover of the poor.